Lump in Breast during Breastfeeding

-As mentioned above, a lump in the breast is quite normal when you are nursing.
+A lump in the breast is common when you are nursing.
 It may be caused due to different reasons which can be treated or require no treatment at all.
-However, if you have a lump in your breast and it does not pain then it could be a sign of cancer.
-Therefore, if your symptoms are that of mastitis and they persist for more than 3 days, consulting a doctor to root it out is ideal.
+However, if you have a lump in your breast and it does not pain then it could also be a sign of cancer but don’t panic.
+If the lump is painful and doesn’t reduce or vanish after breastfeeding, meet a Lactation Counsellor to check on your feeding position and Latch.
+If your symptoms are that of mastitis and they persist for more than 3 days, consulting a doctor to root it out is ideal.

 Types of Lumps in the Breast